lillianedwards/README-Generator/output/README.md

 ## 6. Questions

-Here is my GitHub Link: no
-If you need to contact me: plz
+Here is my GitHub Link: [GitHub Link](https://github.com/lillianedwards) If you need to contact me: don't call
-You can email me at: no
+You can email me at: lillian.edwards63@gmail.com

 #